What the episode covers

-In an environment like ours, it’s crucial to understand what applications we have, what functionality they offer and who are working on them.
 In the past, the list of applications was maintained on our confluence pages, by hand.
 Later, engineers integrated properties data to become more accurate and recently a team stood up to make it ‘spot on’.
 One single source of truth.
 It’s called Software Parade.

 To keep track of these we use our Software Parade.
 It is created and maintained with a level of fun and enthusiasm that is contagious.
 If you listen to this episode, you can feel the level of passion for coding and create great solutions that radiate from those involved in shaping the Software Parade.
 So we think it is safe to say that this is a fun way to create an overview of hundreds of applications.